 The summer prep bundle is detailed below (hover & click to access each item).
 All materials are available on this Website except the two textbooks.
 American History (15th ed.) by Alan Brinkley is the "official" course textbook.
 It will be distributed to you through the usual classroom issue process during the first week of the school year.

-Beginning next fall, Garraty/Carnes will serve as your supplemental "home" textbook to be used in conjunction with Brinkley.
+Starting next fall, Garraty/Carnes will serve as your supplemental "home" textbook to be used in conjunction with Brinkley.
 Both books provide excellent college-level survey presentations of United States history.
 (Actually, feel free to choose either Garraty or Brinkley as your preferred source; use the other for support.)

 Carefully review this information to be certain you fully understand expectations for the APUSH summer prep work.
 Contact the instructor if questions or issues arise.
-However, keep in mind that e-mail is not checked on any sort of regular basis, hence hope of an immediate reply to sender is unrealistic.
+However, keep in mind that e-mail is not checked on a regular schedule, especially during June and July, hence hope of an immediate reply is unrealistic.

-The assignments group is a fair sampling of what might be issued within a five-day span of the normal school year.
-Perhaps maintaining some type of binder/folder to aid organization through the summer would be beneficial to you.
+The summer assignments group is a fair sampling of what might be issued over a five-day span of the regular school year.
+Perhaps maintaining a folder or binder to aid organization through the summer would be beneficial for you.
 Your successful journey through APUSH starts now!